richsalz/nomcom-changes/draft-rsalz-gih-nomcom-2years.md

 # Security Considerations

 The security considerations of {{Section 9 of RFC8713}} are still applicable.

+One possible concern is that organizations with an agenda now have two years to exercise it, and in their second year will be more competent to use their influence with respect to that agenda.
+Maintaining the requirement that at most two people can be from the same organization as defined in
+{{Section 4.17 of RFC8713}} should help mitigate that.

 In addition, since the term of office for the Chair and the voting volunteers is being extended by a year, all will be participants in more than one